Coronavirus update June 28

 During hospital appointments your are being asked to come alone unless that is really impossible.

-Because we need to focus on our medical care, we won't make any (new) appointments for fun ultrasounds at the moment.
+Because we need to focus on our medical care, we won't make any appointments for fun ultrasounds at the moment.

 The choice for a delivery at home or in the hospital was there the whole time.
 We didn't experience any capacity problems at the hospitals and it has always been safe for you to go there.
+Furthermore, partners were always welcome during the delivery.

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.